Sort By Year:

 Kits for Kids

-CPSF donated more than $61,000 as part of its Kits for Kids campaign to provide school supplies for elementary students at CPS.
-This year, because of the pandemic, each elementary family was responsible for purchasing a pre-packaged school supply kit for their students.
+CPSF donated $70,000 as part of its Kits for Kids campaign to provide school supplies for elementary students at CPS.
+In 2020, because of the pandemic, each elementary family was responsible for purchasing a pre-packaged school supply kit for their students.
 For some families, this price was out of reach.
 The Foundation pledged $25,000 and asked donors to raise an additional $25,000 to offset the cost.
-In total, the Foundation raised $36,675 from donors and sponsors.
+In total, the Foundation raised $45,000 from donors and sponsors.

 Summer meal program

-CPSF donated $25,000 to Columbia Public Schools (CPS) to support the district’s efforts to continue to provide meals to students throughout the summer.
-The donation will provide funding for breakfast and lunch in daily meal kits, and will help with the bus transportation for meal delivery and also offset any unreimbursed food costs.
-The Foundation’s donation is part of a partnership with the CoMoHELPS COVID-19 Fund, which is a collaborative effort of Boone County, the Community Foundation of Central Missouri, the City of Columbia, the Heart of Missouri United Way, and the Veterans United Foundation.
-In total, $120,000 will be donated to CPS for the summer meal program, which includes $25,000 from CPSF, $75,000 from the Heart of Missouri United Way, $15,000 from the other organizations in the CoMoHELPS fund, and $5,000 from the Anderson Family Charitable Foundation.
+CPSF donated $25,000 to Columbia Public Schools (CPS) to support the district’s efforts to continue to provide meals to students throughout the summer during the COVID-19 pandemic.
+The donation provided funding for breakfast and lunch in daily meal kits, and helped with the bus transportation for meal delivery and also offset any unreimbursed food costs.
+The Foundation’s donation was part of a partnership with the CoMoHELPS COVID-19 Fund, which is a collaborative effort of Boone County, the Community Foundation of Central Missouri, the City of Columbia, the Heart of Missouri United Way, and the Veterans United Foundation.
+In total, $120,000 was donated to CPS for the summer meal program, which included $25,000 from CPSF, $75,000 from the Heart of Missouri United Way, $15,000 from the other organizations in the CoMoHELPS fund, and $5,000 from the Anderson Family Charitable Foundation.

 Online summer school for high school students during COVID-19 pandemic

-Thanks to a $25,000 grant from the Foundation, an additional 325 CPS high school students participated in online summer school courses beginning in May, which is an extra session a month earlier than usual.
-The donation allowed the district to provide the online courses while the school year in still considered in session by the Department of Elementary and Secondary Education.
-Students can take courses in personal finance, health and physical education.
+Thanks to a $25,000 grant from the Foundation, an additional 325 CPS high school students participated in online summer school courses beginning in May 2020, which was an extra session a month earlier than usual.
+The donation allowed the district to provide the online courses while the school year was still considered in session by the Department of Elementary and Secondary Education.
+Students could take courses in personal finance, health and physical education.
 The Foundation provided the funds to CPS to help during the global COVID-19 pandemic.

 Black History 101 Mobile Museum